Help / FAQ

 system administrator, or check under Internet Options and the Security tab.

 Cookies are just text files.
-They can't search your hard disk for information or trash your files.
-They only record information that you have submitted to Web sites.
+They cannot search your hard disk for information or trash your files.
+They only record information that you have submitted to websites.

 What is a cookie?

 Cookies are small text files that are placed on a user’s hard drive by the website that the user is visiting.
 This file records preferences and other data about your visit to